TrueFiEng/Waffle/docs/source/basic-testing.rst

   const provider = new MockProvider();
   await provider.setupENS();

-By default this method use last `wallet` from provider's wallets, but you can pass your own `wallet` as argument for `setupENS(wallet)`.
+This method employs the last of the provider's :code:`wallets` by default, but you can pass your own :code:`wallet` as an argument for :code:`setupENS(wallet)`.

-Also `setupENS()` method sets ENS address to provider's networks.
+Also :code:`setupENS()` method saves ENS address in the provider's networks.

 Read more about ENS functions here :ref:`ens`.